Victorious Johnson urges Britain to move past Brexit divide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-But in a victory speech in Downing Street, the former London mayor struck a magnanimous tone, vowing to listen to those who opposed Brexit and lead an inclusive government.
+But in a victory speech in Downing Street on Friday, the former London mayor struck a magnanimous tone, vowing to listen to those who opposed Brexit and lead an inclusive government.

 "I urge everyone to find closure and to let the healing begin," he said hours after visiting Queen Elizabeth II to be reappointed prime minister.

-Johnson staked his political career on the election, which created the possibility of the pro-EU opposition rising to power and calling a new Brexit referendum that could undo the first´s results.
+Johnson staked his political career on the election, which created the possibility of the pro-EU opposition coming to power and calling a new Brexit referendum that could undo the results of the first.

-But the gambit payed off spectacularly, with his Tories securing 365 seats in the 650-seat House of Commons -- the biggest majority since the 1980s heyday of Margaret Thatcher.
+The gambit payed off spectacularly, with his Tories securing 365 seats in the 650-seat House of Commons -- their biggest majority since the 1980s heyday of Margaret Thatcher.

 It also devastated the main opposition Labour party, which suffered its worst result since 1935.

-Labour´s socialist leader Jeremy Corbyn said he would step down after a period of "reflection" within the century-old party about its future course.
+Labour´s socialist leader Jeremy Corbyn said he would step down after a period of "reflection" within the century-old party.

 The anti-Brexit Liberal Democrats also had a dismal night, falling to just 11 seats and losing their leader, Jo Swinson.